-4CORE announces a solar installation project for low-income senior housing supported by a recently awarded non-competitive EPA grant.
-The Raise the Solar Bar Program will include the demonstration, installation and use of new battery storage technology coupled with a 20 kW solar PV system at Socorro Senior Living in Pagosa Springs, a Section 202 Program through the Colorado Department of Housing and Urban Development and managed by Housing Solutions for the Southwest.
+4CORE completed the award-winning solar installation project for low-income senior housing supported by a non-competitive EPA grant.
+The Raise the Solar Bar Program will includes the demonstration, installation and use of new battery storage technology coupled with a 20 kW solar PV system at Socorro Senior Living in Pagosa Springs, a Section 202 Program through the Colorado Department of Housing and Urban Development and managed by Housing Solutions for the Southwest.

 Anticipated measurable project benefits: